LukeGrahamLandry/franca/devlog.md

+## (Nov 3) os

+- provide a thing like mmap so you can ask for new memory. unlike before, don't just do identity mapping, don't care where the physical pages come from
+  - mistakes with levels of indirction that get confusing because rn the behaviour when you try to write to a null pointer is just that it doesn't nothing and always reads 0. so i had `root: *TT; TT :: (entries: *Array);` and was setting like `root.entries = bit_cast()`, so auto-dereferencing root which was zeroed because not initted yet and then endless confusion.
+  - when you have enough levels of page table to get to individual pages, the last one's tag is 0b11 (like table entry) not 0b01 (like block entry that you use if stopping at fewer levels)

+## (Nov 2) os

 - the amount im using the linker for is so little that i can just do it myself until im ready to think about how to make my elf emit code more general.
 - conveniently the fixed base address means i can do DataAbsolute fixups in the linker.